 By carrying out an energy renovation, you can also :

 Do not hesitate to consult our comparison of renovation loans at the top of this page.

-The average rate varies each month and is highly dependent on economic conditions.
-At the beginning of 2022, these rates were below 2%.
-In the summer of 2022, they exceed 3%.
-In addition, it depends on the nature of your work: if it is an energy renovation, you could benefit from a discount on the rate of your loan.
+The average rate varies every month and is highly dependent on the economic climate.
+In addition, it depends on the nature of your work: if it is an energy renovation, you could benefit from a discount on your loan rate.

 If you need money quickly to do some work, you can take out a home improvement loan from a bank.
 These loans are dedicated to major works in housing.
 You can benefit from aid and a better rate if you also undertake an energy renovation of your home.

 A works loan can be taken out for a period of 12 months to 60 months (i.e. from 1 year to 5 years).
 The longer the period, the higher the cost of the credit (and the higher the interest rate).
 However, if the repayment period is long, your monthly payments will be lower.

 You can include any type of work in your home loan, as long as you include quotes and communicate the list of works and their cost to your banker.
 If you wish to carry out energy renovation work, you may be eligible for public grants and subsidies.